Overview

 # pylint: disable=duplicate-code

-@physics_method(columns=["kappa_area"], tokamak=Tokamak.CMOD)
+@physics_method(columns=["custom_kappa_area"], tokamak=Tokamak.CMOD)

-def _get_kappa_area(params: PhysicsMethodParams):
+def get_custom_kappa_area(params: PhysicsMethodParams):

 aminor = params.mds_conn.get_data(